neat/speciation

 Assign genomes into species and maintain the controller's species state.

-2. whether the compatibility threshold should move to keep the species count healthy,
+2. Should the compatibility threshold move to keep the species count healthy?

-3. which species should remain protected, penalized, or recorded for the next generation.
+3. Which species should be protected, penalized, or pruned for the next round?

 flowchart TD